Traces of Social Competence in Large Language Models: Introduction

 A version of this scenario was presented to children aged 3-9 by Wimmer and Perner in the early 1980s, after which none of the 3-4 year old, $57\%$ of the 4-6 year old, and $86\%$ of the 6-9 year old children in their sample pointed ``correctly'' to the blue cupboard \cite{wimmer1983beliefs}.
 This finding was interpreted as reflecting children's emerging capacity to work with the difference between one's own and somebody else's relation to the same propositional content, a form of meta-representation \cite{Pylyshyn1978when}.
 Over the ensuing decades, variants of this scenario were implemented in experiments with a wide variety of human and non-human populations, including LLMs recently.
 Across all this work, the test subjects' ability to appreciate that a character may hold a False Belief has been taken as an indication of their broader social-cognitive competence, often described as their capacity for ToM \cite{apperly2010mindreaders}.

 The relationship between language and the representation of false beliefs remains debated for both humans and LLMs.
-Studies in child development have demonstrated correlational and causal links between the mastery of certain linguistic forms (negation, clausal complement syntax, verbs of cognition) and FBT performance, suggesting that language acquisition may scaffold meta-representational ability \cite{milligan2007language}.
+Studies in child development have demonstrated correlational and causal links between the mastery of certain linguistic forms (i.a., negation, clausal complement syntax, verbs of cognition) and FBT performance, suggesting that language acquisition may scaffold meta-representational ability \cite{milligan2007language}.
 For LLMs, the debate centres on whether distributional patterns in their linguistic training data amount to ``social-world models'' that generalise beyond highly specific contexts, such as the FBT, or whether they only learn to solve such tests using superficial, context-specific heuristics.
 Over the past years, approaches for evaluating and enhancing socio-cognitive capacities in LLMs, including FBT, have proliferated \cite[see][and \autoref{background}, for an overview]{chen2025theorymindlargelanguage}.

-However, common problems remain that test and evaluation approaches vary in robustness.
-Little information is released about the majority of models, making it hard to control for leakage of test data into the training data and to systematically map the effects of differences in model size, architecture, pre-, mid- and post-training \cite{hu2025re-evaluatingToM}.
+However, common problems remain that, for LLMs, test and evaluation approaches vary in robustness.
+Oftentimes, a small number of LLMs are used, which complicates the determination of the generalisability of empirical findings \cite{trott2025toward}.
+Little information is released about the majority of models, making it difficult to control for leakage of test data into the training data and to systematically map the effects of differences in model size, architecture, pre-, mid- and post-training \cite{hu2025re-evaluatingToM}.
 In addition, difficulties in disentangling test formulations from underlying model representations have hampered progress on fundamental questions of mechanisms and generalisability.
 Addressing these concerns is the focus of this paper.

 Leveraging the increasing availability of open-source and open-weight model families, we provide such a systematic comparison for a total of 17 model variants based on computed probabilities \cite{pimentel-meister-2024-compute} of completions of 192 FBT scenario variants from \citet{trott2023do}.
 We apply vector steering \cite{subramani-etal-2022-extracting, rimsky-etal-2024-steering} to develop a new approach for distinguishing between different drivers of observed FBT performance or failure.
 Our findings not only concern the social-cognitive abilities of LLMs but also contribute to long-standing debates in psycholinguistics and developmental psychology about the extent to which these abilities can be learned through linguistic bootstrapping.